arcadiapage/arcadiapage.github.io/_posts/2022-09-30-what-it-s-like-being-an-infp-enneagram-type-3.md

 Sometimes when I read descriptions of Enneagram Type 3s, I wonder what exactly are they good for, other than chasing beauty, chasing money, and being tabloid fodder.

-Well, if Type 3s took a break from building their self-image and turned their attention towards being genuinely of service, here's what I think they'll be good at:
+Well, if Type 3s took a break from building their self-image and turned their attention towards being of service, here's what I think they'll be good at:

-Lovingly motivating and inspiring others to be their best and to achieve.
+- Lovingly motivating and inspiring others to be their best and to achieve.

-Assisting others with overcoming obstacles by creatively sharing how they have overcome their obstacles.
+- Assisting others with overcoming obstacles by creatively sharing how they have overcome their obstacles.

-Bringing out the natural beauty and charm of others.
+- Bringing out the natural beauty and charm of others.
 Helping people to see who they can become.

 Type 3s have the skills and the drive to make their dreams come true and can show others how to do the same.